joncamfield/level-up/_pages/curriculum/crypto-fundamentals/entropy/deepening.md

 ---
 layout: content-page
 title: "Deepening : Working with Entropy" # name your lesson unit
-author: #The public names / pseudonyms of the authors
+author: Jon Camfield, Robert J. Hansen #The public names / pseudonyms of the authors
 parent: "Entropy and Password Security" #The titles of pages this links from
 summary: "" #A 1 P summary that will go on listing pages and at the top of this page
 permalink: /curriculum/crypto-fundamentals/entropy/deepening/working-with-entropy/ #The full URL of this, for its primary parent page, e.g. /curriculum/safer-browsing/anonymity-and-circumvention/activity-discussion/offline-circumvention/
 breadcrumb: "Working with Entropy" #The name of this lesson
-date: 2024-01 #Last updateddate in YYYY-MM
+date: 2026-08 #Last updateddate in YYYY-MM
 adids: Deepening # ADIDS element(s): Activity and Discussion, Input, Deepening, Synthesis
 duration: 60-90 minutes #free form duration/time field
 platforms: #Where relevant, what mobile or computing platforms does this apply to: Linux, Mac OS, Windows, Android, iOS